- Trending Categories

 - Haskell Program to find the 1's complement of the given number

 - Design a Moore machine to generate 1's complement of a binary number.

 - 10’s Complement of a decimal number?

-- C Program to find two’s complement for a given number
+- Draw a Turing machine to find 2’s complement of a binary number